 Submit the following materials online through the Graduate College Application Portal:

-In order to be admitted as a potential MFA candidate, you must have completed the following classes, or you may otherwise be required to take additional course units during the first year in order to address content deficiencies:
+Also, in order to be admitted as a potential MFA candidate, you must have completed the following classes, or you may otherwise be required to take additional course units during the first year in order to address content deficiencies:

 Required GRE Subject tests: